 - Minimum size limit.

 In the South Atlantic, commercial and recreational fisheries contribute fairly equally to the total black sea bass harvest.
-In the 2010/2011 fishing year, commercial fishermen harvested over 323,000 pounds and in the 2011/2012 fishing year they harvested over 308,000 pounds.
-Recreational fishermen landed over 476,000 pounds during the 2010/2011 season.
+In the 2012 fishing year, commercial landings in the South Atlantic were 382,421 pounds, and recreational landings were 510,175 pounds.
+With the South Atlantic stock now rebuilt, the annual catch limit more than doubled in fall 2013.

 Black sea bass, a small, plump fish related to grouper, is one of the most important commercial bass species.
+In 2012, the 1.74 million pounds of black sea bass landings in the Mid-Atlantic were valued at approximately $5.7 million.
+In 2012, the landings in the South Atlantic were valued at $787,788.
 The United States is the only source for this fish.

 Black sea bass is often confused with striped bass or tautog, which is also called blackfish.
 Black sea bass has a mild, fresh, somewhat delicate flavor and a tender but firm texture.
 Uncooked flesh should be sparkling white and translucent.
 The meat is snow white when cooked.
 Black sea bass is one of the best small fish to bake or grill whole, but be careful handling whole fish - a jab from the dorsal-fin spines can be very painful.
 (Seafood Business, 2011)